Ajaccio to Marseille Ferry

 How fast does the ferry from Ajaccio to Marseille travel?

-How much does the ferry from Ajaccio to Marseille cost?
+What time does the first ferry from Ajaccio to Marseille leave?

 Which ferry companies operate between Ajaccio to Marseille?